 Honey glaze sticky tofu can be tricky to make.
 It may turn out either bland or a soggy mess if not done properly.

 I’ve been there and have failed multiple times.
-That was until I figured out this great way to make honey soy garlic tofu.
+That was until I figured out this easy way to make honey soy garlic tofu.

 Even the meat lovers among my family and friends (whose favorites are recipes like sesame chicken stir-fry and chicken mince stir-fry) love this sweet and spicy tofu.